Leo Morejon

 Where this gets complicated

-The brand never picks which accounts post the clips.
+The company never picks which accounts post the clips.
 Clips often run with no #ad disclosure.
 The accounts they run on are often anonymous and may post other content the brand would never want to be associated with.

 Source: leonardom.com/blog/clipping-campaigns · By Leo Morejon